“For I know that my redeemer liveth, and that He shall stand at the latter day upon the earth: And . . . in my flesh

-Perhaps Yeshua explained prophetic Scriptures to these men, such as these:
+Perhaps Yeshua explained to those men prophetic Scriptures, such as these:

 Prophecy: The Messiah would be rejected: “He was despised and rejected by mankind, a man of suffering, and familiar with pain.
 Like one from whom people hide their faces he was despised, and we held him in low esteem.”
 (Isaiah 53:3; see also Luke 17:25; 1 Peter 2:7)